Privacy Policy

 3.3.
 Usage data (created by using the app)

-If you flip Settings → Legal & privacy → "Share anonymous usage data" on, FamOwl sends Firebase Analytics a stream of product-interaction events (for example: paywall shown, mission created, reward redeemed).
-This is off by default.
+FamOwl can send Firebase Analytics a stream of product-interaction events (for example: paywall shown, mission created, reward redeemed).
+We use this data in aggregate only — to understand flows like onboarding completion, never to profile individual accounts.
 It never includes your kids' names, mission titles, reward titles, photo content, or AI prompts — we enforce this with a hard-coded allow-list in the app and a block-list on keys that look like names or URLs.
-Analytics is also force-disabled whenever a kid profile is active on-device.
+Analytics is also force-disabled whenever a kid profile is active on-device, with no way to override that.

 Firebase Crashlytics collects anonymised crash reports (stack trace, device model, OS version).
 This is gated on the same analytics opt-in.